zputrle/s2ofGo/README.md

-[A Tour of Go](https://go.dev/tour/welcome/1) as a single web page to easily find what you want to recall.
+[A Tour of Go](https://go.dev/tour/welcome/1) on a single web page to easily find what you want to recall.

 # Welcome!

-Learn how to use this tour: including how to navigate the different lessons and how to run code.
+*Learn how to use this tour: including how to navigate the different lessons and how to run code.*

 ---